Tutorial Description

 This tutorial shows how to use the connectivity capabilities of our plugins within Logic.
-We use Blue Cat's Peak Meter Pro plugin (DPMP) as an example, but you can use any other audio plugin which provides output parameters, such as our audio analysis plugins.
+We use Blue Cat's DP Meter Pro plugin (DPMP) as an example, but you can use any other audio plugin which provides output parameters, such as our audio analysis plugins.

 These capabilities let you use any characteristic of a source audio signal to perform a side chain on any parameter of the destination track.
-Our example shows how to perform side chain filtering with this system: the Peak Meter Pro plugin (aka DPMP) is used to generate an envelope based on this source track amplitude to control the band pass filter gain of the Triple EQ free plugin on another track.
+Our example shows how to perform side chain filtering with this system: the DP Meter Pro plugin (aka DPMP) is used to generate an envelope based on this source track amplitude to control the band pass filter gain of the Triple EQ free plugin on another track.

 Our Logic session is initially composed of two audio tracks: a source and destination track.
 We then use Logic's powerful environment to route the side chain control data from the source to the destination.